Checklists8 min read

 How to Keep All of This Organised

-The biggest challenge isn't finding these documents — it's keeping them current and knowing exactly when they expire.
-A passport renewed five years ago is easy to forget until you're at the airport.
+The biggest challenge isn't finding these documents โ€” it's keeping them current and knowing exactly when they expire.
+A passport renewed five years ago is easy to forget until you're at the airport, which is why many households end up needing a better family document organizer instead of another unlabeled folder.